analogdevicesinc/msdk/Examples/MAX32670/Flash_CLI/README.md

 ### Required Connections

 -   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
--   Select RX0 and TX0 on Headers JP1 and JP3 (UART 0).
+-   Select RX0 and TX0 on Headers JP3 and JP4 (UART 0).
--   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Close jumper JP1 (LED1 EN).
 -   Close jumper JP2 (LED2 EN).